EDIT: The Nationwide E-invoicing Network was renamed InvoiceNow in September 2020. This blog post has been edited to reflect the new name.

 Digitalising your invoicing processes by transitioning to e-invoicing will give your accounting staff the tools to process e-invoices even while working from home, and is also an easy first step on a long-term digital transformation for your business as well.

-To learn more about the E-invoicing Registration Grant and other grants that your business may be eligible for, click the image below to read our guide to government grants that can power your digital transformation efforts.
+To learn more about government grants that your business may be eligible for, click the image below to read our guide to government grants that can power your digital transformation efforts.